vaughnquixote/cover-me/README.md

 ## Setup OpenAI API Key

+CoverMe requires an OpenAI API key to generate cover letters.
 Set the following environment variable, either in .zshrc, a .env file or in your current session as follows:
 ```
 export OPENAI_API_KEY="your-api-key-here"